kyma-project/test-infra/docs/prow/prow-secrets-management.md

  - **SECRET_FILE** is the path for the private key.
  - **ROLE** is the role bound to the service account.

- See an example of variables you need to export for each account:
+ See an example of variables you need to export for such an account:

  ```
  export SA_NAME=sa-gcs-plank